Kong/docs.konghq.com/app/_hub/kong-inc/acme/_index.md

 ---:| ---
 `host`<br>*required* | The domain where to create the certificate.
 `test_http_challenge_flow`<br>*optional* | When set, only checks if the configuration is valid.
 Does not apply the certificate.

+### Get ACME certificates

-- **GET /acme/certificates**: list the certificate being created by ACME plugin; one can use this endpoint to monitor certificate existence and expiry.
+List the certificates being created by the ACME plugin.
+You can use this endpoint to monitor certificate existence and expiry.

+**Endpoint**
+<div class="endpoint get">/acme/certificates</div>

 ### Get certificate by host